GeoPoll Research -

 FRANKLINE KIBUACHA | JULY.
 05, 2024 | 8 MIN.
 READ

-The Kenya Finance Bill 2024 has catalyzed significant political and social unrest in Kenya, leading to widespread protests, predominantly spearheaded by the youth.
+The Kenya Finance Bill 2024 has catalyzed significant political and social unrest in Kenya, leading to widespread protests, predominantly spearheaded by the youth (particularly the Gen Z).
 The bill proposed substantial tax increases on essential items and services, including internet data, fuel, and bank transfers, which the government argued were necessary to manage the national debt and reduce the budget deficit.
 However, these measures were perceived as punitive by many Kenyans already struggling with a high cost of living and economic hardships.

 The protests began on June 18, 2024, following the public release of the bill, and quickly spread from Nairobi to other parts of the country.
 Despite resistance from the government and attempts to quell the unrest, the protests intensified, leading to violent clashes that sadly caused several deaths and destruction of property including parts of the parliament that were set on fire.